-Scurvy, which in infants is also known as Barlow disease), is a condition caused by dietary lack of vitamin C and characterised by increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.
+Scurvy (also known as Barlow disease in infants), is a condition caused by a dietary lack of vitamin C (ascorbic acid) and characterised by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.

 Scurvy in adults is rare.
 Young children and older persons are predisposed to scurvy due to their diet or the overheating of food.
 It does not occur before six months of age because maternal stores are maintained until then.
 Males and females are equally affected.

-Patients may present with lethargy and malaise, bone pain, bleeding tendencies (e.g. bleeding gums) and impaired wound healing.
+Patients may present with lethargy and malaise, bone pain, bleeding diathesis (e.g. bleeding gums) and impaired wound healing.

-Humans cannot produce their own vitamin C, unlike most of other animals.
+Humans cannot produce their own vitamin C, unlike most other animals.

 Lack of dietary vitamin C (ascorbic acid) may be related to inadequate food intake, the destruction of vitamin C in food caused by cooking and canning, or the absence of fresh fruit in the diet.